gamergateorg/GamerGateHeartGenerator/README.md

 weheartgenerator
 ================

-An avatar generator for weheart.github.io avatars.
+An avatar generator for #GamerGate weheart.github.io avatars.
 Coded in an hour or two, so apologies for messy code.